roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 - [x] Create the user stories related to the Input.
 - [ ] Create the tasks related to the Input.
 - [ ] Create the sub-tasks related to the Input.
-- [x] Create the user stores related to the Calculation.
+- [x] Create the user stories related to the Calculation.
 - [ ] Create the tasks related to the Calculation.
 - [ ] Create the sub-tasks related to the Calculation.
-- [x] Create the user stores related to the Output.
+- [x] Create the user stories related to the Output.
 - [x] Create the tasks related to the Output.
 - [ ] Create the sub-tasks related to the Output.
-- [x] Create the user stores related to the GUI.
+- [x] Create the user stories related to the GUI.
 - [ ] Create the tasks related to the GUI.
 - [ ] Create the sub-tasks related to the GUI.